remy/nodemon/CONTRIBUTING.md

 ## Issues

+- Please include the output from `nodemon --dump` for diagnosis
 - If there's a script that nodemon is having trouble with or is causing nodemon to throw exceptions, please include it in your filed issue to allow me to replicate the issue.

 ## Sending pull requests